holoviz/panel/doc/how_to/dataclass/ipywidget.md

 All synchronization is bidirectional.
 Only top-level traits/parameters are synchronized, not nested ones.

-## Synchronize a Trait of an ipywidget with a Panel Widget
+## Synchronize Traits of an ipywidget with Panel Widgets

 Use `sync_with_widget` to synchronize a trait of an ipywidget with the `value` parameter of a Panel widget.